khuynh134/Bookstore/backend/README.md

 # Backend of Bookstore
 The backend uses express, cors, mysql2, and dotenv.
 Use the command npm install when needed.
-It is listening to the port 8081
+It is listening to the port 8081 by default, run with npm run dev.

+## Authors
+Kathy Huynh
+Ying Huang
+Valeria Campos

 ## Set the login information in .env file
 1. Copy the .env_example to .env, .env will not be uploaded to github.
 2. Change the DB_PASSWORD to your own password.
 3. Change the DB_USER if you are using a different user than root, check your mysql workbench
+4. Add JWT_KEY = "jwt-secret-key" as a new line
-4. Done
+5. Done

-## Seed.js
-seed.js will recreate the Book table in our database and insert a few books inside for testing.
-To run the script, use the command node seed.js

 ## Deal with MySQL server connection issue
 One possible problem encountered is that unable to connected to mySQL when start the backend/server.js.